armanhossen-dev/armanhossen-dev/README.md

 Your degree will open the door.
 Your discipline decides whether you walk through it.
 > “You'll lose it, if you talk about it”
+Don't trust luck.
+Trust hard work." 💼

+Luck may open a door, but hard work is what keeps you in the room.

+What we often don't see are the early mornings, the late nights, the sacrifices, and the years of consistency that happened long before anyone noticed.

+The truth is, luck comes and goes.
+Some opportunities appear unexpectedly, while others never arrive at all.

+But the skills you build, the habits you develop, and the effort you invest every day are things no one can take away from you.

+Hard work doesn't always give you immediate results, but it gives you something even more valuable growth.

+Every challenge teaches you something.
+Every setback makes you stronger.

+Instead of waiting for the perfect moment, become the person who is ready when that moment arrives.

+Keep learning.
+Keep improving.
+Keep showing up, even when no one is watching.

+Because in the end, luck might change your day, but hard work has the power to change your life.

 -->